Find Affordable College Courses

 While working on their Graduate Certificate, public policy majors at U-M accumulate an average of around $16,931 in student debt.

-A rank of #3 on this year’s list means Ohio University - Athens Campus is a great place for public policy students working on their graduate certificate.
-Located in the distant town of Athens, OHIO Athens is a public college with a very large student population.
+Out of the 6 schools in the Great Lakes Region that were part of this year’s ranking, Ohio University - Athens Campus landed the # 3 spot on the list.
+Located in the town of Athens, OHIO Athens is a public college with a very large student population.

 Read More…